StBgitname/TicTacToe-v1.0/Readme.md

 - GUI
 - A human player can play against an AI agent.
 - after each game, the AI stores the new Q-Values in a csv-file
+- training of the AI by playing multiple games against an automated opponent (currently making only random moves)

 ## ToDo

-- training of the AI by a teacher agent (new teacher class, create Button to start training)
 - compare Board states to account for mirrored and rotated states (This would greatly reduce the size of the stored data and lead to more efficient learning)
+- add new game button